-Tennessee is one of the top five relocation destinations in the United States — the combination of no state income tax, Sun Belt climate, Nashville’s cultural and economic momentum, and housing costs that (outside Nashville proper) remain well below coastal and upper Midwest peers drives an in-migration that has been sustained for more than a decade.
-Moving to Tennessee is administratively uncomplicated, the communities are welcoming to newcomers (with genuine Southern hospitality that extends beyond tourist-facing service), and the lifestyle adjustment for most households involves primarily the summer heat and humidity (which is real and significant) and the sales tax reality (among the highest combined rates in the country).
-For households making an honest financial comparison from northeastern or California origin markets, the Tennessee math is compelling at almost every income level.
+Tennessee ranks among the five most popular relocation destinations in the United States — no state income tax, a Sun Belt climate, Nashville’s cultural and economic momentum, and housing costs that (outside Nashville proper) sit well below coastal and upper-Midwest peers have fueled an in-migration that has held steady for more than a decade.
+The move itself is administratively straightforward, and newcomers tend to find their communities welcoming, with a Southern hospitality that goes beyond tourist-facing service.
+The real adjustment for most arrivals comes down to two things: the summer heat and humidity, which are no joke, and the sales tax — among the highest combined rates in the country.
+Run the numbers honestly against a northeastern or California origin market, and Tennessee comes out ahead at almost every income level.

 Driver’s License and Vehicle Registration